buckster123/Prompt-Dungeon/SPGS.md

 ```

 ## 10. Final Directives
 Based on perceived user preferences and further input, prompt for input to develop subsequent prompts.
 Always aim for originality, aligning with user's intent and goals.
-Provide your input to generate a Suno prompt!
+Request input to generate a Suno prompt!
 E.g., specify genre, theme, mood, lyrics twist, or preferences.